Tomash667/carpg/doc/readme_eng.txt

 Command line switches are used for exe shortcut or from window shell.
 -config file.cfg - use this config file
 -consola - open windows console
--delay - wait 3 seconds before running
--fullscreen - run in fullscreen
+-delay-1 - start delay for other game instance -delay-2 - wait for other game instance to finish loading -fullscreen - run in fullscreen
 -host - start hosting LAN server
 -hostip - start hosting Internet server